 This Precedent Crisis management panic sheet, published in collaboration with Philip Ryan of Shoosmiths LLP, gives tips on what to do in the immediate aftermath (first 12 to 24 hours) of a crisis that is not covered by another specific plan.
 There are separate Precedents for crisis management in relation to specific incidents like product recall, data security breach, internal investigation, dawn raids and business continuity failure.

 This Precedent is a sample policy (stand alone or for inclusion in a staff handbook) regarding the employer’s use of closed circuit television (CCTV) (surveillance cameras) on its premises.
-The policy is drafted to reflect the Information Commissioner’s (ICO) CCTV Code of Practice and the Surveillance Camera Commissioner’s Surveillance camera code of practice (as appropriate) (not yet updated for the General Data Protection Regulation (GDPR) and Data Protection Act 2018).
+The policy is drafted to reflect the Information Commissioner’s (ICO) CCTV Code of Practice and the Surveillance Camera Commissioner’s Surveillance camera code of practice (as appropriate) (not yet updated for the UK GDPR and Data Protection Act 2018).
 The Precedent sets out the purpose and scope of the policy, employees’ responsibilities, data transfer, reasons for CCTV use and legitimate objectives, covert recording and monitoring of staff, positioning cameras, image quality, data and image retention, who has access to images, disclosure of images to third parties (such as the police and other law enforcement agencies), subject access rights, requests to prevent processing, responsibility for CCTV systems and training, and handling complaints.